Sherildiana/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles /etc/passwd and /etc/hosts
 4-lastlines Display the last 10 lines of /etc/passwd
 5-firstlines Display the first 10 lines of /etc/passwd
+6-third_line script that displays the third line of the file iacta.